misama/time-zone-calculator/README.md

    ```
 4. Prepare your own API_KEY from https://timezonedb.com/
 ## Run Front-End only
-Using this way will call the api from brrowser directly.
+**Using this way will call the api from browser directly.
    ```sh
    npm run dev:fe
    ```